Updated: Sep 26, 2022

 Repair or replacement of the property

 Economic losses also include lost earnings, such as the money you would have earned if you hadn't been injured and couldn't work.
 It also takes into account projected earnings.
 All of this is taken into account if you are unable to return to work or if you will return in a diminished capacity that does not pay as well as it would have if the accident had not occurred.
-Your Bus Accident Lawyer and financial experts will calculate how much you will have earned over the course of your life and decide how much you owe.
+California Auto Accident Injury Attorneys and financial experts will calculate how much you will have earned over the course of your life and decide how much you owe.

 What is the value of my pain and suffering?

 There is no fixed formula for measuring pain and suffering in California.
 The plaintiff must show that they have suffered or may suffer potential harm in order to recover damages for pain and suffering (including emotional illness and other economic damages).

 There are several considerations that go into deciding whether or not pain and suffering damages should be included in a personal injury settlement or award.
 They are as follows:

 The degree to which the physical damage was serious

 Non-economic damages, on the other hand, are more likely to be awarded if there is a physical injury as well as: